 Fans were surveyed to assess the impact of the second phase of the Bet Regret campaign, designed to raise awareness of impulsive betting in order to encourage moderation and reduce gambling harms.
 The second phase of the campaign, ‘Tap Out for Time Out’, introduced a new behaviour change technique which encourages people to pause and reconsider before they place a bet they may regret.

-The campaign has been shown to have cut through in Scotland, with over half (54%) of SFSA fans reporting familiarity with the tagline ‘Tap Out for Time Out and Avoid Bet Regret’.
+The campaign has been well received in Scotland, with over half (54%) of fans reporting familiarity with the tagline ‘Tap Out for Time Out and Avoid Bet Regret’.
 Over a quarter (28%) of respondents felt that having the option to pause or ‘tap out’ of placing a bet would assist with cutting down on their gambling, whilst almost one in ten (9%) reported using this technology to manage their gambling.

 Scottish football fans want clubs and players to do more to support campaigns like ‘Tap Out for Time Out’.
 Almost half (47%) of respondents feel teams and players need to do more to support campaigns highlighting the risks of gambling and encouraging people to think more about their betting.

 A full report of the findings can be found here:

 We would like to thank everyone who completed and helped share the survey.

 We would also like to thank Gamble Aware for their support.

 The National Gambling Treatment Service offers free, confidential help for anyone who is worried about their or someone else’s gambling.
 If you need help, please call 0808 8020 133 or visit www.begambleaware.org/ngts